 Biography

 Today, Wilson serves as Professor of Cello at the University of Idaho Lionel Hampton School of Music.
-As Artistic Director of the Idaho Bach Festival, she creates opportunities for both performers and audiences to experience Bach’s music in intimate settings.
+As Artistic Director of the Idaho Bach Festival, she creates opportunities for performers and audiences to experience Bach’s music in intimate settings.

 Wilson’s education reflects her international perspective.
 She earned her Bachelor of Music from the University of Canterbury in New Zealand, her Master of Music from Goldsmiths, University of London, and her Doctor of Musical Arts from the University of Texas, plus a Graduate Certificate in String Quartet Performance from the University of Colorado.
-Her teachers—Judith Hyatt, Rolf Gjelsten, Alexander Ivashkin, Natalia Pavlutskaya, Phyllis Young, Judith Glyde, and András Fejér—represent a rich diversity in playing styles that continue to influence her approach to the instrument.
+Her teachers—Judith Hyatt, Rolf Gjelsten, Alexander Ivashkin, Natalia Pavlutskaya, Phyllis Young, Judith Glyde, and András Fejér—represent a wide diversity in playing styles that continue to influence her approach to the instrument.

 Goodreads Author Page